MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 ]
 ```

-`visualizationKey` - The visualization node key input by you.
+- `visualizationKey` - The key for the visualization.

-`size` - Set to "normal" or "maximized", to restore or maximize this visualization.
+- `size` - Set to `"normal"` or `"maximized"`, to restore or maximize this visualization.
+The default value is `"normal"`.

-`resizeButtonVisible` - Determines whether the resize button is visible.
-If a Boolean is not provided, the visibility remains the same.
+- `resizeButtonVisible` - Determines whether the resize button is visible.
+The default value is `true`.

 #### Required?